jpnewman/my-jekyll-website/cv.md

 ---

 # Summary
-Use Chef to automate Windows and Linux boxes in AWS and VMware in a PCI DSS level 3 compliant company.
-Implemented High Availability (HA) and Disaster Recovery (DR) SOA architecture.
-Created a DSL in PowerShell for NuGet packing of a Microsoft solution file and Ruby DSL for packaging.

-- Active Directory
-- Windows MSMQ and SQL clustering
-- MSMQ and DTC
+## DevOps

+DevOps Engineer with over 5 years experience working with Windows and Linux on both AWS and VMware.

+Built and managed CI / CD tools and processes.

+## Software Engineer

+Created tools to support development teams in Python and C#.
+Created a Data pipeline in Python using AWS Lambda, Kinesis, and Glue.

+## Internationalization Engineer

 Lead Internationalization Engineer with over 14 years Internationalization (i18n) and localization (l10n) experience working on flagship projects, such as Bejeweled, Plants vs. Zombies, Peggle and Zuma in both client facing and internal roles within various industries.

 Liaised with global teams to deliver projects in multiple languages within tight deadlines and to a high standard.
 Acted as subject matter expert, point of contact and/or project manager as required.
-Designed and developed automation processes to reduce project delivery times, cost and resources.
+Designed and developed automation processes to reduce project delivery times, costs and resources.

 # Work Experience